BioHackathon Edinburgh 2026

 BioHackathon

-2-3 day event at The Nucleus, featuring an opening ceremony, challenge introductions, team sprints, and final project pitches with prizes.
+2-3 day event featuring an opening ceremony, challenge introductions, team sprints, and final project pitches with prizes.

 22nd Mar - late April 2026